A perturbation and generic smoothness of the Vafa-Witten moduli spaces on closed symplectic four-manifolds: Introduction

-In the above theorem, note that the $C^r$-perturbation parameter space $\mathcal{P}$ and its first category subset can be replaced by $C^{\infty}$-perturbation parameter space and its first category subset by using an argument by Feehan--Leness $\cite[\S 5.1.2]{FL}$.
+Note that the $C^r$-perturbation parameter space $\mathcal{P}$ and its first category subset in the above theorem can be replaced by $C^{\infty}$-perturbation parameter space and its first category subset by using an argument by Feehan--Leness $\cite[\S 5.1.2]{FL}$.

+\paragraph{Acknowledgements.} I would like to thank Kael Dixon and Alex Kinsella for helpful conversations to improve the presentation of this article.